LilithVinter/Learning-Coding/README.md

 <h2>Credits</h2>
 The weather app was created by Carie (@LilithVinter) as a final project for the SheCodes Plus workshops.
 <br/>
-The app uses the SheCodes weather API and OpenWeatherMap API to retrieve weather data.
+The app uses the SheCodes weather API to retrieve weather data.